Bradley Tyler Johnson: Peninsular Campaign

 Johnson saw service in the Seven Days Battles in 1862, part of the Peninsula Campaign, a series of six major battles over the seven days from June 25 to July 1, 1862, near Richmond, Virginia, in which Confederate General Robert E. Lee drove the invading Union Army of the Potomac, commanded by Maj.
 Gen. George B. McClellan, away from Richmond and into a retreat down the Virginia Peninsula.

+Johnson's 1st Maryland Infantry regiment was mustered out at Richmond, on August 17, 1862, at the end of its term of service.
+The Maryland men immediately began re-organizing into the 1st Maryland Infantry Battalion.

-After the Battle of Cedar Mountain, Johnson succeeded T.S.
-Garnett in command of the Second Brigade.
+In the meantime, the Northern Virginia Campaign had begun.
+Following Battle of Cedar Mountain, Johnson succeeded T.S.
+Garnett as commander of the Second Brigade in the Stonewall Division.
 The Second Brigade had fought under John R. Jones during the Seven Days Battles prior to that officer being wounded.
-Johnson led the Second Brigade in the Second Battle of Manassas, under division commanders William B. Taliaferro and William Starke.
-In the subsequent Maryland Campaign, Johnson's brigade was under the division command of Jones, now returning.
+Johnson led the Second Brigade at the Second Battle of Manassas.
+John R. Jones returned and reassumed command of the Second Brigade for the subsequent Maryland Campaign, and Johnson returned to Richmond to sit on the Confederate military court for court-martials for 1862-1863.

 Johnson was advanced to the rank of brigadier general of cavalry in 1864.

 As commander of the post at Salisbury, N.C., he used his influence to lessen the suffering among the prisoners of war and finally obtained their parole.

 Postbellum career

 In 1875, Johnson and William Elam Tanner successfully ran as Democrats for the Virginia State Senate.
 Johnson initially maintained support from African Americans.
 "Johnson clubs" were political organizations of African-American voters.
-Unfortunately, Johnson quickly lost their support.
+Johnson quickly lost their support.
 William Carter Knight and Patrick Henry Starke declared their run for the Virginia Senate on the Sunday before election day.
 They ran as Independents and declared an aggressive fight for civil rights.
 All African-Americans quickly abandoned the Democratic candidate for Knight and Starke.
 In one precinct, eighty-five Johnson supporters switched to Knight and Starke.

 After the war, Johnson practiced law in Richmond until 1879, when he moved to Baltimore.
 After the death of his wife, he moved to Amelia, Virginia, where he died, but his remains were interred back in Baltimore in Loudon Park Cemetery.